Skip to main content

 override

-• --remove - Remove your existing override
+• --remove — remove your override on the given key.

 Examples: